fabioz/mu-repo/mkdocs_sources/docs/index.md

 ### New on 1.4.0

-Fixed for issue on new mu-repo installations (mu actions not working if `.mu_repo` file still not created).
+Fix for issue on mu-repo not working if `.mu_repo` file was still not created.

+If a commit message is not given on `mu ac`, open the git-configured editor and ask for it.

 Fixed issue on **mu dd** when executed with a repository referencing ano ther repository in the same level (i.e.: ./A references ../B).

-### New on 1.4.0

-Fix for issue on mu-repo not working if .mu_repo file was still not created.

-If a commit message is not given on `mu ac`, open the git-configured editor and ask for it.

 ### New on 1.3.0